bensheldon/rapidpro-docker-compose/README.md

 # rapidpro-docker-compose

-A deployable rapidpro docker-compose setup.
-Batteries included:
+A functional [RapidPro](https://rapidpro.github.io/rapidpro/docs/components/) instance, including:

+- RapidPro
+- Celery job workers
-- ssl via letsencrypt
+- Mailroom
-- backing services: elasticsearch, postgres, redis, etc.
-- celery tasks
+- Courier
+- rp-indexer and rp-archiver

 To deploy, copy `sample.env` to `.env`, edit it for correct values and then run `docker-compose up`

-Note: elasticsearch is currently using ephemeral storage.

-Works reasonably well on a single host.
-Will test on docker swarm cluster next.

-To test with ngrok, put the ngrok domain as your RAPIDPRO_HOST environment in .env
+To test with ngrok/serveo.net, put the public domain as your RAPIDPRO_HOST environment in .env